 We have compiled a list of resources to help you find a tree farm in your area.
 You can also do a simple internet search.
-Don’t forget to call ahead for hours of operation, availability and any restrictions due to COVID-19.
-Most farms have protocol in place which allows for a safe farm visit.
+Don’t forget to call ahead for hours of operation and availability.

 Selecting the Perfect Tree

 Your Christmas tree is an important decision and you want to make sure it’s just right!
 Follow these selection tips to ensure you get exactly what you’re looking for.

 - Determine where the tree will be located.